 Shanghai Library East

-Tasked with protecting the precious parkland surroundings, the project is conceived as a singular monolithic object floating above the tree canopy within the park.
-The main library volume floats above two pavilions that house a 1200 seat performance venue, exhibition and events space and a dedicated children’s library, that will all open up towards a series of landscape courtyards and gardens.
+The project is conceived as a singular monolithic object floating above the tree canopy within the park.
+The main library volume floats above two pavilions that will house a 1200-seat performance venue, exhibition, and events space, and a dedicated children’s library, which will open up towards a series of landscaped courtyards and gardens.